coop182/jquery.dfp.js/Readme.markdown

     <div class="adunit" data-adunit="Ad_unit_id" data-dimensions="393x176" data-targeting='{"city_id":"1"}'></div>

-To create an out of page ad unit set the data-outofpage property on the ad unit, dimension.
+To create an out of page ad unit set the data-outofpage property on the ad unit.
+Dimensions are not required for out of page ad units.

     <div class="adunit" data-adunit="Ad_unit_id" data-outofpage="true"></div>